-Google collects a ton of data, so Chromebook users should pay attention.
-Got to My Activity, and then delete what you want.
-You can also turn off some of the data collecting by clicking “Manage your Google Activity,” and then “Go to Activity Controls.”
+Google is well known for its love of collecting data, so if you have a Chromebook, you should really pay attention.
+Go to “My Activity,” and then delete anything you want.
+You can also stop some of the devices data collection by choosing “Manage Your Google Activity,” and then clicking “Go to Activity Controls.”

 As with laptops, you can do the same with a cell phone.

 If you own an Android phone, choose “Google,” and then choose “Personal Info & Privacy.”
 Then choose “Activity Controls.”
 There, you can choose what to share.
 As with the laptops, you have to update this each time you install a new app.